 There are 3 main types of carbohydrates in food: starches (complex carbohydrates), sugars (simple carbohydrates), and fiber.
 Fiber is the part of plant foods, including fruits, vegetables, and nuts, that you can’t digest. (or carb) snack handy in case you need it.

 If you think your blood sugar is low, eat 15 grams of carbs right away, such as:

 You may not have been active in a while.
 But you can start now!
 Here are some suggestions to help:

-- It won’t be immediate, but you may soon see changes like better sleep, more energy, and blood sugar levels that are closer to your goals.
-In time, you may start to lose weight and see other physical changes to your body
+Before you know it, you may see some changes like better sleep, more energy, and blood sugar levels that are closer to your goals.
+In time, you may start to lose weight and see other physical changes to your body, too.